geodynamics/burnman/sphinx/background.rst

 A seismic model in BurnMan is
 an object that provides pressure, density, and seismic velocities (:math:`V_P, V_\Phi, V_S`) as a function of depth.

-To compare to seismically constrained profiles, BurnMan provides the 1D seismic velocity model PREM :cite:`{dziewonski1981}.
+To compare to seismically constrained profiles, BurnMan provides the 1D seismic velocity model PREM :cite:`{dziewonski1981}`.
 One can choose to evaluate :math:`V_P, V_\Phi, V_S, \rho, K_S` and/or :math:`G`.
 The user can input their own seismic profile, an example of which is included for AK135 :cite:`kennett1995`.

 Besides standardized 1D radial profiles, one can also compare to regionalized average profiles for the lower mantle.
-This option accommodates the observation that the lowermost mantle can be clustered into two regions, a `slow' region, which represents the so-called Large Low Shear Velocity Provinces, and `fast' region, the continuous surrounding region where slabs might subduct :cite:`lekic2012`.
+This option accommodates the observation that the lowermost mantle can be clustered into two regions, a 'slow' region, which represents the so-called Large Low Shear Velocity Provinces, and 'fast' region, the continuous surrounding region where slabs might subduct :cite:`lekic2012`.
 This clustering as well as the averaging of the 1D model occurs over five tomographic S wave velocity  models (SAW24B16: :cite:`megnin2000`; HMSL-S: :cite:`houser2008`; S362ANI: :cite:`kustowski2008`; GyPSuM: :cite:`simmons2010`; S40RTS: :cite:`ritsema2011`).
 The strongest deviations from PREM occur in the lowermost 1000 km.
-Using the `fast' and `slow' S wave velocity profiles is therefore most important when interpreting the lowermost mantle.
+Using the 'fast' and 'slow' S wave velocity profiles is therefore most important when interpreting the lowermost mantle.
 Suggestion of compositional variation between these regions comes from seismology :cite:`to2005,he2012` as well as geochemistry :cite:`deschamps2012,jackson2010`.
 Based on thermo-chemical convection models, :cite:`styles2011` also show that averaging profiles in thermal boundary layers may cause problems for seismic interpretation.

 We additionally apply cluster analysis to and provide models for P wave velocity based on two tomographic models (MIT-P08: :cite:`li2008`; GyPSuM: :cite:`simmons2012`).